 Reminiscent of the crisp tops of berry corn muffins, these golden little cakes are absolutely irresistible.
-The cakes have a delicious sugary crust like muffin top, but unlike muffins, the crumb is moist, buttery, and very tender.
-Serve them with tea, or pair them with ice cream or fresh fruit for dessert.
+The cakes have a delicious sugary crust like a muffin top, but unlike muffins, the crumb is moist, buttery, and very tender.
+Serve them with tea, or pair them with ice cream or fresh fruit for dessert

 - 1 cup (227 g) unsalted butter

 - 2 2/3 cups (306 g) confectioners’ sugar

 - 1/2 cup plus 1 tablespoon (64 g) cake flour

 - 8 large egg whites

 - 1 cup (138 g) black currant or blueberries